supertestnet/bitpac/README.md

 - [x] Learn why I sometimes need to reload the page and fix it so I don't
 - [x] Fix the issue where a voter can make proposals vanish by denying them many times
 - [ ] Display a countdown on each proposal for when it disappears
-- [ ] Allow bitpacs to require a contribution of a certain amount in order to make a proposal
 - [ ] Let keyholders transfer or sell their voting rights
+- [ ] Make the 1 month expiry on proposals configurable
+- [ ] Ensure that *approved* and *rejected* proposals don’t disappear after the expiry
+- [ ] Let bitpacs add a proposal fee
+- [ ] Add support for holding ecash in the treasury

 ![](https://supertestnet.github.io/bitpac/bitpac.png)